Gurpreet06/Wifi-Crack/README.md

 PKMID Attack mode is for wireless networks that do not have associated clients, and it tries to obtain a PMKID.

 #### Deauthentication attack
 Deauthentication attack is used against wireless connections.
 It is like a denial-of-service, abruptly rendering networks temporarily inactive.
+In this mode you can define the time until you want the attack to perform.

 ## Examples of How To Use
 The program has 2 parameters, the first parameter "-n" to specify the name of the network card.